Land Tenure Adjustments

 Dispose of Zone 3 lands through sale under Section 203(a) of the Federal Land Policy and Management Act if no viable exchange proposals can be identified.
 Zone 3 lands could also be transferred to another Federal agency or state or local government as needed, to accommodate community expansion or other public purposes.

 Use land acquisition, exchange, and conservation easements to meet Aquatic Conservation Strategy objectives and facilitate restoration of fish stocks and others species at risk of extinction.

 Late-Successional/District Designated Reserves

 Consider land exchanges when they will provide benefits equal to or better than current conditions.

-Consider land exchanges especially to improve area, distribution, and quality (connectivity, shape, and contribution to biodiversity) of Late-Successional Reserves and where public and private lands are intermingled.
+Consider land exchanges especially to improve area, distribution, and quality (for example, connectivity, shape, and contribution to biodiversity) of Late-Successional/District Designated Reserves and where public and private lands are intermingled.